Print Friendly

 Chitatab’ej jas le kimb’ij.

-Listen to which (here and now) I say
+Listen to what (here and now) I say

 20.